How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 • Check the pins on the PIR sensor.
 You may have a model where the Pins are inverted.
 In that case, swap the red and the black cable.

-All we need is one simple Python script what will run in a loop.
+We only need one simple Python script that will run in a loop.

 Create a new file with